thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Device attributes API

-ThingsBoard provides following API to device applications:
+ThingsBoard provides the following API to the device applications:

  - upload *client-side* attributes to the server
  - request *client-side* and *shared* attributes from the server.
  - subscribe to updates of *shared* attributes.

 Attributes API is specific for each supported network protocol.
-You can review API and examples in corresponding reference page:
+You can review API and examples in the corresponding reference page:

  - [MQTT API reference](/docs/reference/mqtt-api/#attributes-api)
  - [CoAP API reference](/docs/reference/coap-api/#attributes-api)
  - [HTTP API reference](/docs/reference/http-api/#attributes-api)

-## Telemetry Service
+## Telemetry service

-Telemetry Service is responsible for persisting attributes data to internal data storage; provides server-side API to query and subscribe for attribute updates.
+Telemetry Service is responsible for persisting attributes data into the internal data storage.

+It provides server-side API to query and subscribe for attribute updates.

 ### Internal data storage